karansikka1/Foodx/README.md

 FIXME: add images for above

-This competition is part of the fine-grained visual-categorization workship([FGVC5 workshop](https://sites.google.com/view/fgvc5/home)) at [CVPR 2018](http://cvpr2018.thecvf.com/).
+This competition is part of the fine-grained visual-categorization workshop ([FGVC5 workshop](https://sites.google.com/view/fgvc5/home)) at [CVPR 2018](http://cvpr2018.thecvf.com/).
 The winners of the challenge will be invited to present their work at the FGVC5 workshop.

 ## Dates
 |||